flintlib/arb/doc/source/mag.rst

 ===============================================================================

-The :type:`mag_t` type is an unsigned floating-point type with a fixed-precision mantissa (30 bits) and unlimited exponent range, suited for representing and rigorously manipulating magnitude bounds efficiently.
+The :type:`mag_t` type is an unsigned floating-point type with a fixed-precision mantissa (30 bits) and an arbitrary-precision exponent (represented as an :type:`fmpz_t`), suited for representing and rigorously manipulating magnitude bounds efficiently.
 Operations always produce a strict upper or lower bound, but for performance reasons, no attempt is made to compute the best possible bound